The Pros and Cons of Wholesaling: Examining the Benefits and Limitations of This Real Estate Investment Strategy

 Minimal Risk And Investment

-Since a wholesaler doesn’t own the property, they are not responsible for any rehab costs, holding costs or taxes.
-This reduces the chances of losing money, which is especially crucial for new investors who may have limited experience assessing the risks associated with a specific property.
+Since a wholesaler doesn’t own the property, they are not responsible for rehab costs, holding costs or taxes.
+This reduces the chances of losing money, which is especially crucial for new investors with limited experience assessing the risks associated with a specific property.

 In addition, the minimal investment required for wholesaling is beneficial for those who don’t necessarily have a lot of disposable income or resources but want to get into the real estate industry.